mavenlink/brainstem-js/README.md

   .fail(/* handle error */);
 ```

-Similar to the Backbone Collection example, again with BrainstemParams, we can include additional options for any association.
+Similar to the Backbone Collection example, again with brainstemParams, we can include additional options for any association.

 #### Collections